infinitered/ignite-cookbook/docs/recipes/Redux.md

 #### Create Store

-- In a new file `app/store.ts`, create your Redux store.
+- In a new file `app/store/store.ts`, create your Redux store.
   - Create an initial store.
 We're using [Redux Toolkit's `configureStore`](https://redux-toolkit.js.org/usage/usage-guide#simplifying-store-setup-with-configurestore) here for simplicity.
-  - Export Typescript helpers for the rest of your app to stay type safe
+  - Export Typescript helpers for the rest of your app to stay type safe.

-`store.ts`
+  - We'll use `app/store` directory for all our Redux reducers and store, but feel free to use any directory structure you like.
+Another popular option is to use [feature folders](https://redux.js.org/faq/code-structure).

+**`app/store/store.ts`**

 ```typescript
 import { configureStore } from "@reduxjs/toolkit";